Njorodev/c0mrade-shop/README.md

-# c0mrade shop - E-commerce
+# c0mrade Shop - E-commerce

-# c0mrade Shop
+Welcome to **c0mrade Shop**, an online e-commerce platform built with Flask, designed to provide a seamless shopping experience with features like product browsing, cart management, wishlists, orders, and an admin panel.

-Welcome to c0mrade Shop!
-This README provides an overview of the project, including setup instructions, features, and contribution guidelines.
+---

 ## Table of Contents